 When Pennsylvania police officers are injured in the line of duty, they are eligible to receive workers’ compensation benefits under the Pennsylvania Workers’ Compensation Act and full, tax-free wage replacement under the Pennsylvania Heart and Lung Act.

-Larry Pitt & Associates, P.C. has provided comprehensive legal representation to injured police officers and their families for over 35 years.
-Our Philadelphia workers’ compensation lawyers fight on behalf of law enforcement to ensure that their rights are respected and they receive the compensation they deserve.
+Larry Pitt & Associates, P.C. has provided comprehensive legal representation to injured police officers and their families for over 40 years.
+Our determined workers’ compensation lawyers fight on behalf of law enforcement to ensure that their rights are respected and they receive the compensation they deserve.

 Pennsylvania Workers’ Compensation Act

 Like most Pennsylvania employees, police officers are eligible for medical, wage loss, vocational rehabilitation, specific loss, and death benefits under the Pennsylvania Workers’ Compensation Act.
 They must follow normal procedures, including notifying their immediate supervisor of their injury and submitting an Employee Injury Report.

 Police officers in the Philadelphia Police Department are required to seek treatment at an approved City Network Provider, except in cases of extreme emergencies when they should be taken to the nearest hospital or trauma center.
 Those who seek medical treatment from a physician or hospital outside the network will not be reimbursed for the treatment, so it is important to go to an approved medical provider if possible.

 If the incident involves sworn personnel, a Heart and Lung Claim Form must be submitted in addition to the Employee Injury Report, even if the employee does not wish to seek immediate medical treatment.